-This follow-up study (n=15) found that at 12-months 67% of participants didn’t return to smoking (biologically confirmed).
-This was 60% at an average of 30-months follow-up.
-This study is a first (very positive) step in seeing of psilocybin-assisted psychotherapy may be a viable way for people to quit smoking.
+This follow-up study (n=15) found that at 12 months 67% of participants didn’t return to smoking (biologically confirmed).
+This was 60% at an average of 30-month follow-up.
+This study is the first (very positive) step in seeing if psilocybin-assisted psychotherapy (PAT) may be viable for people to quit smoking.

 “Background: A recent open-label pilot study (N = 15) found that two to three moderate to high doses (20 and 30 mg/70 kg) of the serotonin 2A receptor agonist, psilocybin, in combination with cognitive behavioral therapy (CBT) for smoking cessation, resulted in substantially higher 6-month smoking abstinence rates than are typically observed with other medications or CBT alone.

 Objectives: To assess long-term effects of a psilocybin-facilitated smoking cessation program at ≥12 months after psilocybin administration.